jhusak/atari_action_compiler/README.md

         to generate bells and keyboard clicks (silent, of course).
 Without emulated vcount Action! loops on generating clicks :)

     -t  - show compilation time.

+    -l  - EXPERIMENTAL - includes dynamically built Action! library (only used functions).

     -m addr val - like SET addr=val in Action!; may be used multiple times